ARTbio/startbio/docs/R-IOC/00_IOC_R_program.md

 2. Work to be done throughout the [Week-5](./06_IOC_R_week_05.md)
     - Theoretical part
         1. Improve code thanks to conditions
-        2. How apply a function on several data?
+        2. How to apply a function on several data
     - Assignment
         1. Exercises with RStudio and R scripting
         2. MCQ